davewsmith/play/dockerized-flask-celery/NOTES.md

   * First, prefactor to move tasks into the main blueprint
   * Next, speak current SQLAlchemy, which has evolved a bit
-  * The tasks now takes a row id and side-effects the row
+  * main.tasks.submit now takes a row id and side-effects the row

+A bit of compose refactoring.
+Use compose.override.yaml instead of .env